New Jersey Criminal Defense Attorneys

 - Difficulty finding housing

-When facing life-altering charges, you can’t run the risk of a mediocre defense.
+When facing life-altering criminal charges, you can’t run the risk of a mediocre defense.

 After a criminal charge, you’ll be taken into custody, depending on your charges.
 At this point, a prosecutor will be assigned to your case.
 You may be summoned to the court later or arraigned to secure your release.